jameslnewell/tradie-plugin-copy/README.md

 # tradie-plugin-copy

-A plugin for copying random files.
+A plugin for copying random files when tradie builds.

 ## Installation